Forms

 The following items must be approved by the Academic Affairs Council prior to being presented to the Board for approval:

-- Deletion of any degree, major, primary field of study, school or college, center, institute or other structural organization
+• Elimination of any degree, major, primary field of study, school or college, center, institute or other structural organizational unit

-- Deactivation of a previously approved degree, major or primary field of study that an institution wishes to place on hold
+• Deactivation of a previously approved degree, major or primary field of study that an institution wishes to place on hold.
+A deactivated program will be considered formally eliminated five years after the effective date of the deactivation.

 This process is used to change the name of an academic program, degree, major, or primary field of study.